 Block Printing in Bagru

 Hear the words 'Indian textiles' and the first image that springs to mind is mostly likely to be of a length fabric covered with beautiful, block-printed patterns.
-It is thought that printing designs onto fabric actually originated in China some 4,500 years ago, but it was the Indians who made the art their own.
+The art of printing designs onto fabric is believed to have originated in China some 4,500 years ago, but it was the craftspeople of India who made it their own.

-Located just outside the Rajasthani capital Jaipur, Bagru has been a centre of hand-block printing ever since the Chhipa clan made the town their home more than 400 years ago.
-(The name Chhipa comes either from a Gujarati word meaning ‘to print’ or from combining two Nepal Bhasa words: ‘chhi’, meaning ‘to dye’, and ‘pa’, which translates as ‘to leave something to bask in sun’), for over 400 years.
-A centre of hand-block printing ever since, today the town is one of the craft’s last remaining hubs.
-(The majority of the region’s villages have switched to screen printing.)
+Located just outside the Rajasthani capital of Jaipur, Bagru has been a centre of hand-block printing ever since the Chhipa clan made the town their home more than 400 years ago.
+(The name Chhipa comes either from a Gujarati word meaning ‘to print’ or from combining two Nepal Bhasa words: ‘chhi’, meaning ‘to dye’, and ‘pa’, which translates as ‘to leave something to bask in sun’.)
+Today, while the majority of the region's villages have switched to screen printing, Bagru is one of this ancient craft’s last remaining hubs.

 The town is an intoxicating hive of activity.
 Block carvers, mostly fathers and sons, squat inside tiny open studios chiselling intricate patterns into lumps of teak.
 In the centre of town, families of printers stand at long, fabric-covered tables and dip these blocks into coloured dye before stamping them onto the fabric.
-‘Dhobiwalas’ (laundry people), standing waist deep in water baths, then wash the fabrics before hanging them out to dry in the vast communal drying field that lies at the heart of everything.
+‘Dhobiwalas’ (laundry people), standing waist deep in water baths, then wash these fabrics before hanging them out to dry in the vast communal drying field that lies at the heart of everything.
 Fabrics in indigo, madder, saffron and hot pink cover the ground and hang from the rooftops of the surrounding buildings.
 The air is filled with the scent of drying cloth.